 - The General Fund Balance is the accumulation of surplus or deficit on operational services attributable to Council Taxpayers.
 Such funds are not held for any specific purpose but are available to assist with the management of financial risks and to deal with any emergencies that might arise.
-The Medium Term Financial Strategy sets out the Council's policy for the recommended value of the General Fund Balance in order to provide assurance against the estimates and assumptions used in the annual budgeting process. - Earmarked Reserves are resources set aside to meet specific future running costs and investments.
+The Medium-Term Financial Strategy sets out the Council's policy for the recommended value of the General Fund Balance in order to provide assurance against the estimates and assumptions used in the annual budgeting process. - Earmarked Reserves are resources set aside to meet specific future running costs and investments.
 The Medium Term Financial Strategy sets out the Council's policy for Earmarked Reserves, including their nature and suggested requirements.
-Full details of the movements on each reserve can be found at Note 8. - The Usable Capital Receipts Reserve holds the proceeds of fixed asset sales available to meet future capital investment. - Capital Grants Unapplied (Note 33) holds the balance of grants received where the conditions of grant entitlement have not yet been met.
-Government grants and other contributions are accounted for on an accruals basis and recognised in the accounting statements when the conditions for their receipt have been complied with and there is reasonable assurance that the grant or contribution will be received.
-Grants received in advance of these conditions being met are held as Unapplied Government Grants until released into the CIES as entitlement allows.
+Full details of the movements on each reserve can be found at Note 8. - The Usable Capital Receipts Reserve holds the proceeds of fixed asset sales available to meet future capital investment. - Government grants and other contributions are accounted for on an accrual's basis and recognised in the CIES (as detailed in Note 33) when the conditions for their receipt have been satisfied and there is reasonable assurance that the grant or contribution will be received.
+Capital Grants Unapplied holds the balance of grants received where the conditions have been met but the expenditure has not yet been incurred.
+Any grants received in advance of conditions being satisfied are held as Capital Grant Receipts in Advance until the conditions are satisfied and the grant can then be recognised in the CIES.
+Elmbridge currently does not have any Capital Grant Receipts in Advance.